LeBron James: Donald Trump Has Made Hate 'Fashionable Again'

 To defend white supremacists and then slang his shitty ass grape juice pretty much sums the man up2017-8-15 20:56:39

-James' tweet Tuesday echoes his sentiment toward Trump from Saturday following the protests.
+James' tweet Tuesday echoes his sentiment toward Trump on Saturday following the protests.

 "It's sad what's going on in Charlottesville," he wrote.
 "Is this the direction our country is heading?
 Make America Great Again huh?!
 He said that."